 Amtrak to take over train line between Indianapolis, Chicago

-The Hoosier State train makes a brief stop in Lafayette, Ind., along the line between Chicago and Indianapolis.
-The Indiana Department of Transportation announced on Monday its contract with Iowa Pacific Holdings would only remain in effect through February, the Lafayette Journal & Courier reported .
+Amtrak is expected to take over the troubled Hoosier State train, which runs between Indianapolis and Chicago, on March 1.
+The Indiana Department of Transportation announced Monday its contract with Iowa Pacific Holdings would remain in effect only through February, the Lafayette Journal & Courier reported.

 Add your comments below